Sprout Organics Gobble & Grow Toddler Snacks

 Sprout is providing 15 boxes of toddler snacks for you to try.
 The boxes include a variety of both both the Fruit & Veggie Crispy Chews and Fruity Yogurt Bites, so your little one can try them all.
 Enter using the Giveaway Tools widget below.
 Your chances of winning are really good.

 Disclosure: In order to support my blogging activities, I may receive monetary compensation or other types of reimbursement for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 I am not responsible for shipment of prize.
 The prize will be shipped directly from the sponsor.
 This event is in no way associated with Facebook or any other social media platform.
 Social media platforms are in no way responsible for shipment of prize.
 If you have any questions, or are interested in running a giveaway campaign please feel free to contact Bonnie from The Not So Modern Housewife at email@example.com.

 Bonnie was raised in a small farming village in central Ohio where she was active in 4-H and FFA.
 She grew up surrounded by a large family who taught her how to can, garden and cook from scratch.
-Now living in Florida and raising a fearless little boy, Bonnie is running the family farm where they raise chickens, turkeys, ducks, goats, pigs and horses.
-She also enjoys teaching her son how to live off of the land, appreciate God’s creation, and live a simpler life.
+Now living in Florida and raising two outrageous kids, Bonnie is running the family farm where they raise chickens, ducks, goats, pigs and horses.
+She also enjoys teaching her kids how to live off of the land, appreciate God’s creation, and live a simpler life.